memosasoft/Wiki-Nerd/readme.txt

-**THIS AN OLD PROJECT NOT MAINTAINED AND FOR EDUCATIONAL PURPOSESE**
+THIS AN OLD PROJECT NOT MAINTAINED AND FOR EDUCATIONAL PURPOSES

 **wiki-nerd_0.1**

-This is a AI project for exploring machine learning with Wikipedia.
+This is an AI project for exploring machine learning with Wikipedia.

 It uses nlp techniques to read wikipedia text data.
-This is an exploration project for tests NLP techniques and text extraction techniques from structured document.
+This is an exploration project for testing NLP techniques and text extraction techniques from structured documents.

 WikiNerd memories data and classifies it by extracting semantic based on keyword frequencies found in diferent section of a same wikipedia document.

-The system self-learn by reading wikipedia texts and linking subjects together it still in developpement.
+The system self-learn by reading wikipedia texts and linking subjects together it is still in developpement.

-After the learning process the system can by switched to detection mode.
+After the learning process the system can be switched to detection mode.

-It then reads a text and the matches the networks to try to classsify the documents subjets being read.
+It then reads a text and then matches the networks to try to classify the documents subjects being read.

 INSTALLATION GUIDE
 Just copy these folders to your working directory